Cycling The Coll d’Honor in Mallorca

 The Coll d’Honor climb starts in the quaint village of Bunyola, just 15 kilometres away from Palma and barely 4 kilometres away from the beginning of Coll de Sóller’s southern ascent.
 That means you can easily tick off two of the top Mallorca’s road cycling climbs in just one morning setting off from Palma or the surrounding flatlands.
 If you're cycling from Port Pollensa, you can access this climb as part of an epic Mallorca cycling route through the mountains, although you will be riding it from the other side.

-Start in Bunyola
+Start In Bunyola

 The easiest way to reach Bunyola from Palma is the MA-11 road, which will give you a nice warm up of around 15 kilometres.
 Then, at a roundabout, you’ll see a sign to take the first exit into the MA-2010 and you’ll get to Bunyola in 1 kilometre.